 For triathletes, off season is pool season!
-The winter months are perfect for honing our swimming skills, doing something new and different to spice things up in the pool rather than just swimming up and down.
+The off season is perfect for honing your swimming skills and doing something new and different, to spice things up in the pool rather than swimming mindlessly up and down the lane.
+Doing it right will tumble minutes off your times next season.
+Let's get into showing you how.

 We don’t have to run and bike quite as much or even compete, so it may be cold and dark outside but, it’s bright, light and warm as toast indoors at the pool.
 There’s no better time to re-connect with the water and find a couple of minutes extra for next season.
 Here are our 3 top tips: